li-lab-mcgill/gtm-decon/README.md

 ```
 ./singleCellInput_DE $input_dir/counts_matrix_train.tab $input_dir/cell_labels_oh_train.csv $output_dir/ <number of topics per cell-type> <number of cell-types>
 ```
-The approach also requires pre-trained GTM-decon &Phi; matrices, concatenated X <number of phenotypes> to serve as the input &Phi; matrix for training.
+The approach also requires pre-trained GTM-decon &Phi; matrices, concatenated X number of phenotypes to serve as the input &Phi; matrix for training.
 The key is to transform this matrix to contain the same genes present in the bulk RNAseq data for phenotypes, in the same order.
-Refer to the script *.sh for an example.

 The input cell-type specific pre-trained &Phi; matrices are fine-tuned to reflect changes in the phenotypes using GTM-decon:
 ```